Shinyhunter2109/Discord-Moveset-Bot/README.md

 ## Updates

-- The Bot now has support for the latest Python Version
+- Latest Python Version 3.11 is currently not tested with the Program.

 ## Supported Versions

-## Below you can see which Version still get Updates !
+## Below you can see which Bot & Python Version is supported and still get Updates !

 | Version | Supported          |
 | ------- | ------------------ |